innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

-# Lab 11: Authenticating to HCP Terraform from the CLI
+# Authenticating to HCP Terraform from the CLI
 ## Logging in and Secure CLI Authentication

 ---